mbernste/mbernste.github.io/_posts/2022-04-10-functional_derivatives.md

 Thus, we see that $f + h \eta$ is the "infinitesimal" change to $f$ that is analogous to the infinitesimal change to $\boldsymbol{x}$ that we describe by $\boldsymbol{x} + h\boldsymbol{v}$ in the definition of the directional gradient.
 The quantity $h \eta$ is called a **variation** of $f$ (hence the word "variational" in the name "calculus of variations").

 Now, so far we have only shown that the equation in Definition 1 describes something analogous to the directional derivative for multivariate numerical functions.
 We showed this by comparing the right-hand side of the equation to the definition of the directional gradient.
-As the definition states, the functional derivative itself is defined to be the function $\frac{\partial F}{\partial f}$ in the integral on the left-hand side of the equation.
+However, as Definition 1 states, the functional derivative itself is defined to be the function $\frac{\partial F}{\partial f}$ in the integral on the left-hand side of the equation.
 What is going on here?
 Why is _this_ the functional derivative?

+Now, it is time to evoke the of the gradient for traditional multivariate functions.
+Specifically, notice the similarity between the alternative formulation of the directional derivative using the gradient and the left-hand side of the equation in Definition 1: